Extended Family Photos

-Coordinating everyone is a doozy for family photos – those ones with all the aunties, cousin and grandparents.
-I shoot lots of extended family photos in Melbourne – there’s no shying around the fact that getting a whole bunch of people on the same page is difficult - but you know that extended family photos are exactly what your mum wants and really – kinda what you want too.
-These shoots are often really important for families as grandparents age and generations extend out, as you have kids and your siblings have kids.
+Coordinating everyone for large group or extended family photos can be daunting.
+I photograph lots of extended family photos in Melbourne: from young adults with their parents to larger groups with multiple family units and lots of kids.
+There's no shying around the fact that getting a whole bunch of people on the same page can be difficult - but at the same time, extended family photos are exactly what your mum wants and really - kind of what you want too.
+These sessions are special for families as grandparents age and generations extend.
 Celebrating togetherness is crazy important.

 Coordinating a date for a family shoot